 This is the type of marketing most people think of when they hear the word advertising.
 The idea is to increase brand or product awareness among buyers and decision-makers in companies who are in your business-to-business sales target audience.
 This includes tactics such as trade publication ads, direct mail, trade shows — even cold-calling.
 But, don’t think traditional means outdated ideas.
 Contrary to what some modern trends may claim, traditional media is not old-fashioned — nor is print dead.

-For example, today’s direct mail campaigns are smart and sophisticated and often capitalize on new technology.
+For example — traditional direct mail campaigns are smart and sophisticated and often capitalize on new technology.
 Here’s a great example of something innovative from SDI.
-There’s also plenty of proof that printed pieces will always matter for B2Bs.
+There’s also plenty of proof that printed pieces have impact for B2Bs.

 The thing to remember about traditional marketing is that it relies on great concepts and targeted messaging.
 Fresh approaches and ideas that cut through all the clutter are still vital.
 Remember, “traditional” does not equal tired marketing clichés.

 While it’s currently a hot trend, inbound marketing is nothing new.
 Traditionally referred to as “pull,” inbound marketing is a technique that draws in customers to products and services instead of reaching out to them — known as “push.”
 Inbound marketing is designed to improve the customer experience by providing information they are interested in.
 The main idea is to create awareness of your company through blogs, social media and other online tools using quality content that attracts followers.
 Content can be tailored to a particular audience and directed to them.
 Inbound marketing is especially useful because today’s media-savvy consumers can often tune-out traditional marketing.

 According to Forbes B2B marketing has sharp contrasts to business to consumer marketing.
 They point out that B2B has a smaller lead pool, a different type of product knowledge, a longer-decision-making process and more — all of which lend themselves to the benefits of inbound marketing.